-Uganda joins Extractive Industries Transparency Initiative (EITI)
+Uganda Extractive Industries Transparency Initiative (EITI) Multi-Stakeholder Group inaugurates EITI implementation

 In order to enhance transparency in extractives sector, Uganda is disclosing its EITI costed work plan.
 Uganda National EITI Workplan (2020-2022)